Vikram Bhatt: Career

 In 2008, Bhatt came back with the horror genre and he delivered three films that were successful at the box office; these include 1920.
 Shaapit and Haunted – 3D.
 In 2010, Bhatt introduced stereoscopic 3D for the first time in India with his film Haunted – 3D; the film was released in May 2011 and it then set the record of the highest grossing Hindi horror film of all time, making Rs.
 270 million at the box office.

-In 2012, Bhatt's Raaz 3D recorded domestic box office collection of 729 million after the 3rd weekend and the overseas collection was at 46 million.
+In 2012, Bhatt's Raaz 3: The Third Dimension recorded domestic box office collection of Rs.
+729 million after the 3rd weekend and the overseas collection was at 46 million.
 Riding high with the success, Bhatt is writing another horror-thriller for Bipasha in the central role, with a more shocking image than Raaz 3.
-Following the success of Raaz 3, Vikram Bhatt's written Hindi horror movie 1920: Evil Returns which has been directed by debutant Bhushan Patel topped the first weekend collection chart at the box office and the approximate collection was Rs 124.3 million nett.
+Following the success of Raaz 3, Vikram Bhatt's written Hindi horror film 1920: Evil Returns which has been directed by debutant Bhushan Patel topped the first weekend collection chart at the box office and the approximate collection was Rs 124.3 million nett.
 The movie further collected approx Rs 37.5 million nett in the second Weekend, taking the total to Rs 228.6 million nett.
-The film has been declared a 'Hit'.
+The film has been declared a 'hit'.
 Soon after, Bhatt signed a deal with Bhushan Kumar's T-Series to produce 5 films of sci-fi, thriller and horror genre.
 Two of the films will be directed by Bhatt himself.

 In early 2013, Bhatt announced his upcoming projects, Creature 3D, India's First 3D Monster Movie with Bipasha Basu in the lead role and 1920 London, third in the 1920 series.
-Vikram Bhatt will mark his foray into Marathi cinema with 'Ek Doosrey Ke Liye', which will be directed by Ashwini Kumar Patil.

 Starting from 16 February 2014, he would be seen hosting the TV Show Ishq Kills based on Real Life Romances on Star Plus.

-Notable achievements

-Bhatt's movies, 1920: Evil Returns's social media promotion campaign was studied by Indian Institute of Management Bangalore.
-The management institute assessed Internet activities and campaigns; the team finally establish the connection between box office collections and promotions on social media.
-This case study is published by Harvard Business Publishing and is being used by students in the US, Canada, Norway, Slovenia and Sri Lanka.

-Bhatt's scripts for Khamoshiyan, 1920: Evil Returns and 1920 are set to turn into novels and release in January 2015.

 Personal life

 Bhatt was married to his childhood sweetheart, Aditi Bhatt (div.
 1998), and they have a daughter, Krishna Bhatt.
 Bhatt shares a great bond with his daughter and she has been assisting him on his sets.

-Bhatt reportedly dated Ameesha Patel for five years and had also reportedly dated Sushmita Sen sometime in the mid 1990s, after she became Miss Universe 1994.
+Bhatt reportedly dated Ameesha Patel for five years and had also reportedly dated Sushmita Sen sometime in the mid-1990s, after she became Miss Universe 1994.
 He married art connoisseur Shwetambari Soni in 2020.